|

 Walking Pedometer

-A walking pedometer is a useful tool for reaching health and lifestyle goals.
-However, you must first learn how to use a walking pedometer.
-Research suggests that a pedometer supplies a valid measure of your steps and physical activity, but there is margin for error.
+A walking pedometer can be a useful tool in reaching your healthier lifestyle goals.
+You must learn how to utilize your walking pedometer correctly for it to be effective, though.
+All the research suggests that a pedometer can supply a valid measure of your steps and physical activity, but there is a margin of error.
 Follow these simple steps and your walking pedometer will measure your activity more accurately:

 - The pedometer should be attached firmly to your waistband or belt.

 - The pedometer should be situated about six inches to the left or right of your belly button.
-If that is uncomfortable, place the device on the side directly under the armpit.
+If too uncomfortable there, place it to the side directly under the armpit.

 - The pedometer should be parallel to the ground, not tilted in any way.

-- Never place the pedometer in a pocket, as the results will not be accurate.
+- The pedometer should never be placed in a pocket, as the results will not be valid.

 - If you wear your pedometer all day, record the number of steps when you take it off at bedtime.

-- Manually count your steps and compare them to the reading on your pedometer.
+- Manually count your steps and compare it to the readout on your pedometer.

 - Count 100 steps several times, placing the pedometer at different locations on your waistband or belt.
-Compare and find where it was most accurate.
+When comparing, find where it was most accurate.

 - A pedometer is fragile!